tanvithakur07/Recruvate/README.md

 -Testimonials and Contact section

 ## How to Run the Project
-1.Download or clone the repository
+1. Download or clone the repository
-2.Open the project folder
+2. Open the project folder
-3.Open index.html in your browser
+3. Open index.html in your browser